splunk/ansible-role-for-splunk/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)&nbsp;
 [![GitHub release](https://img.shields.io/github/v/tag/splunk/ansible-role-for-splunk?sort=semver&label=Version)](https://github.com/splunk/ansible-role-for-splunk/releases)

-This repository contains Splunk's official Ansible role for performing Splunk administratio of remote hosts over SSH.
+This repository contains Splunk's official Ansible role for performing Splunk administration of remote hosts over SSH.
 This role can manage Splunk Enterprise and Universal Forwarders that are on Linux-based platforms (CentOS/Redhat/Ubuntu), as well as deploy configurations from Git repositories.
 Example playbooks and inventory files are also provided to help new Ansible users make the most out of this project.

 ansible-role-for-splunk is used by the Splunk@Splunk team to manage Splunk's corporate deployment of Splunk.